hanktchen18/Sports-Concussion-Assessment-System/README.md

 # Sports-Concussion-Assessment-System

-A Java-based comprehensive solution for monitoring and assessing concussion risks in athletes.
+A Java-based platform for monitoring and assessing concussion risks in athletes.
 This system provides real-time risk analysis and tracking of concussion symptoms, helping sports organizations and medical professionals make informed decisions about athlete safety.

 ## Requirements
 - Java Runtime Environment (JRE) 8 or higher